One of our 16 Ways to See the Hollywood Sign

-A rugged three mile out-and-back in the newest section of Griffith Park.
+The hike to the Wisdom Tree via Cahuenga and Burbank Peaks is a rugged three mile out-and-back in one of the newest additions to Griffith Park.
 This trail features relentless ascents and tremendous views of Griffith Park, heading to a unique lone tree and geocaching area.
 The trail then traverses a ridge east toward recently-saved Cahuenga Peak with an even more rugged option to continue to Mount Lee and the Hollywood Sign.
 One of the most fun trails in Griffith Park.

 Griffith Park is one of my favorite things in L.A.
 It’s full of history, great hikes, and is way more rugged than most other major city parks in the country.
 Unfortunately, because it’s so awesome, the well-known trails can get a little too crowded for my tastes.
 And unless you’re in the mood to go hike up ridgeline use-trails, most of the hikes are on fire roads.